dfinity/ICRC-1/standards/ICRC-3/README.md

     3. CAN contain the `memo: Blob` field if specified by the user
     4. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.

 Operations that require paying a fee: Transfer, and Approve.

+The type of a generic ICRC-1 or ICRC-2 Block is define by either the field `type` or the field `tx.op`.
+The first approach is preferred, the second one exists for backward compatibility.

 ### Account Type